kay-getconsciousgrowth/data_engineer/README.md

         }
         ```

+- Please note that the above endpoint is fictional and cannot be called.
+Utilize the above documentation on the endpoint to formulate.
 - Develop the application from Exercise 1 using this new assumption on the fixer.io API.

 ### Exercise 3